vdeval/D-Wave-Examples/README.md

 1. If set to a positive integer, it will be used by the program.

 The above data are encoded in a **Constrained Quadratic Model**.

+## Fault Identification
+### Problem description
+Given a set of symptoms (boolean), identify the most likelihood causes (boolean).
+### Problem formulation
+The relationship between a symptom and its causes can be expressed as a boolean formula using AND, OR and NOT operations.

+The problem can be expressed as a **Binary Quadratic Model** where:
+1. Variables are allocated to  causes (inputs) and symptoms (output).
+1. The boolean networks, relating causes (inputs) to symptoms (output), are encoded.
+1. The values of the output variables are *fixed*.

+The solution of the BQM gives the configuration of input variables which can produce the observed outputs.

+Notes that more of one configuration of input variables can lead to the same outputs, therefore more than one solution shall be taken.